-The Company's key long-term investment objectives are an increase in the net asset value per share by more than the growth in the FTSE All-Share Index (the 'benchmark') and an increase in dividends by more than the growth in RPI.
+The Company's key long-term investment objectives are an increase in the net asset value per share in excess of the growth in the FTSE All-Share Index (the 'benchmark') and an increase in dividends in excess of the growth in RPI.
 The principal risks and uncertainties facing the Company are an integral consideration when assessing the operations in place to monitor these objectives, including the performance of the portfolio, share price and dividends.
 The Board is ultimately responsible for the risk control systems but the day-to-day operation and monitoring is delegated to the Manager.
-As described in the following sections, the Board is actively engaged in assessing and monitoring the principal risks facing the Company.
+The Board has carried out a robust assessment of the principal risks facing the Company and the following sets out a description of those risks and how they are being managed or mitigated.